Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * [Supernova](#user-content-Supernova)
 * [Gravity Rifts](#user-content-GravityRift)

-***Note:*** *"Moving through" a System means moving inside and outside of it in the same movement.*

 #### Asteroid Field <a name="AsteroidField"></a>
 <div>

 ![AsteroidField](./Images/AsteroidField.jpg)
 </div>

-* Ships may not stop inside an Asteroid Field.
+* Ships may not end their movement in an Asteroid Field.
-* Ships may not move through an Asteroid Field.
+* Ships may not enter and leave an Asteroid Field in the same move.
 * The [Space Cannon](#user-content-SpaceCannon_unitAbility) ability may not fire at ships in an Asteroid Field.

 #### Ion Storm <a name="IonStorm"></a>
 <div>